 The band’s albums are crafted with great care and attention to detail and, as A Moon Shaped Pool so clearly proved, they will never settle for stagnation, continuing instead to push their own boundaries.
 But what is the greatest Radiohead album?
-Whilst the debate generally narrows to three or four records, cases are often made for the majority of their discography, such is the quality and consistency of their output.
+While the debate generally narrows to three or four records, cases can be made for most of their discography, such is the quality and consistency of their output.
 We’ve given it a lot of thought, and following numerous

 arguments discussions we’ve come to an agreement.
 Here’s our list, from worst to best, of Radiohead’s studio albums.